 Failing to pick up, especially during the rainy season, is very dangerous as the water runoff containing dog poop drains into the drainage system and eventually into local waterways, including rivers and lakes.
 A high amount of it that is left uncollected and finds its way into waterways can lead to the closure of the waterways as there can be a rapid increase in bacterial levels.

 What can you do to ensure you properly dispose of it?

 There are numerous ways in which you safely dispose of the poop.
 Firstly, you can ensure that you have adequate special biodegradable pick-up bags for every time your dog poops and then dispose of it in the garbage.
 Another method is flushing the poop down your toilet.

 Removing dog feces prevents re-infestation of your dog from exposure to infective worm eggs and larvae, and dog feces can transmit diseases from your dog to people.
 Roundworm, hookworm and other parasitic worms may be transmitted to young children and adults who play or work in their yard/dirt when dog feces is present.
-Ocular larva migraines – an eye disease caused by parasitic worms found in dog droppings can cause serious eye damage to young children.
+Ocular larva migraines – an eye disease caused by parasitic worms found in dog droppings, can cause serious eye damage to young children.
 Clean it up, please!

 Animal waste can be a contributor to storm water pollution.
 It contains disease-carrying bacteria and toxins that can increase the risk of viral infections, flu, and skin rashes for ocean swimmers near storm drain outlets.
-More than 10 million gallons of water containing fecal contaminants from human and animal sources, flows into neighborhood storm drains every day – even more when it rains.
+More than 10 million gallons of water containing fecal contaminants from human and animal sources flow into neighborhood storm drains every day – even more when it rains.
 Take it with you!